synergy-design-system/synergy-design-system/.github/ISSUE_TEMPLATE/component-request-feature.md

 - [ ] All DoD items successfully completed
 <!--
-Add further specific criterias for the new feature.
+Add further specific criteria for the new feature.
 -->